Brief Guide on Grid Column¶

 }

-Advanced Usage: Custom Renderers and Filters
+Advanced Usage: Custom Render and Filter classes¶

 $this->addColumn('custom_field', [